Sludge, biosolids & bioresources: Our essential guide

 The sewage sludge treatment process can include the three stages of thickening, digestion and dewatering processes, detailed below.

 Dewatering: ahead of the final disposal, remaining sludge is dewatered.
 With the sludge still containing high levels of water, it’s very important to dry and dewater the sludge.
-Various processes can be used for this process: sludge-drying beds are a common method, although can be time consuming.
+Various processes can be used for this process: sludge-drying beds are a common method, although it can be time-consuming.
 An alternative are solid-liquid separate devices, including centrifuges, rotary drum vacuum filters, belt filter presses, screw-press and centrifuges.
 For the centrifuge process, it enables the water to be retrieved and enables the easier handling of solid waste in shorter durations, at reduced costs, according to Water Online.
 Furthermore, to help improve dewatering flocculation aids can be added – polymers mainly based on poly-acrylamide.

 Sludge pumps: designed and built to be tough